 Ioana Mardare - viola

-Singer, songwriter, lyricist, high class performer, Luiza Zan is one of the most prominent figures in Romanian jazz.
+Luiza Zan is a singer, songwriter, lyricist, high class performer, and one of the most prominent figures in Romanian jazz.

-In Montreux she had, for the first time, the chance to sing accompanied by famous musicians.
-She could then sing accompanied by Geri Allen, Bob Hurst, Eric Harland and Omar Hakim.
-The sensational year 2004 ended with another award obtained at the Jazz Awards, organized by Romanian Radio Broadcasting Corporation, where she was conferred the "Award of Confirmation".
+In Montreux she had, for the first time, the chance to sing accompanied by famous musicians, such as Geri Allen, Bob Hurst, Eric Harland and Omar Hakim.
+A sensational year, 2004 ended with another prize she obtained at the Jazz Awards, organized by the Romanian Radio Broadcasting Corporation, where she was conferred the "Award of Confirmation".

-Among the many musicians with whom she sang there was Rick Condit - US Professor and saxophonist who had played with Ella Fitzgerald Big Band, Mircea Tiberian, Romeo Cosma, Ion Baciu Jr., Armen Donelian, Jurgen Bothner, Arthur Balogh Golcea Vlaicu, Vlad Popescu, Sorin Romanescu, Electric Brother, DJ Vasile, McNeeste State University Big Band of Louisianna, Petras Geniusas, Alex Harding, to give just a few examples as the list is long.
+Among the many musicians with whom she sang there were Rick Condit - US Professor and saxophonist who had played with Ella Fitzgerald Big Band, Mircea Tiberian, Romeo Cosma, Ion Baciu Jr., Armen Donelian, Jurgen Bothner, Arthur Balogh, Vlaicu Golcea, Vlad Popescu, Sorin Romanescu, Electric Brother, DJ Vasile, McNeeste State University Big Band of Louisiana, Petras Geniusas, Alex Harding, to give just a few examples.

-The artist has, overtime, been involved in musical projects, but also in other artistic fields like, for example, being part of the team performing the play "Napasta" directed by Radu Afrim and appearing in the distribution of contemporary dance show "VISA Game" with Cosmin Manolescu and Pascal Allio.
-She composed the soundracks for the movies "Carambol", "Circul Vesel" (HBO) "Australia" (HBO).
+Over the years, besides her musical projects, Luiza was also involved in other artistic fields.
+She was part of the team performing the play "Năpasta" directed by Radu Afrim and she appeared in the distribution of the contemporary dance show "VISA Game" with Cosmin Manolescu and Pascal Allio.
+She also composed the soundracks for the movies "Carambol", "Circul Vesel" (HBO) "Australia" (HBO).